5 ways to improve employee engagement in your organisation

 5. Focus on purpose

-While many managers believe that simply putting the organisation’s mission statement on a wall is enough, employees tend to disagree.
-And so, as a business, take some time out to study your company’s values and mission.
+As a business leader, you should consider taking some time out to study your company’s values and mission.
 Then, examine how you’re aligning them with the goals of your workforce.
 The key is to ensure that your employees understand what your organisation stands for and how it aligns with their values and purpose.

 DOWNLOAD CASE STUDY